syrmaplibpos/Data-Science_C-JHU/Course1.md

 You should see that there are two included vignettes: “Extending ggplot2” and “Aesthetic specifications.”
 Exploring the Aesthetic specifications vignette is a great example of how vignettes can be helpful, clear instructions on how to use the included functions.

+##### Practice Quiz
+1.Question 1

+How would you install the package ggplot2?

+install.packages("ggplot2") &check;

+library("ggplot2")

+install.package("ggplot2")

+2.Question 2

+Using the help files, what is NOT a function included in the devtools package?

+aes() &check;

+check()

+install_github()

+3.Question 3

+Which is NOT one of the main repositories?

+RDocumentation &check;

+GitHub

+CRAN

+4.Question 4

+What command lists your R version, operating system, and loaded packages?

+SESSIONINFO()

+sessionInfo() &check;

+session.Info()

+5.Question 5

+Install and load the KernSmooth R package.
+What does the copyright message say?

+Copyright M. P. Wand 1997-2009 &check;

+Copyright M. P. Wand 1990-2009

+Copyright Matthew Wand 1997-2009

+#### Projects in R

+File OR right top Project toolbar drop down

+Open Project OR Open Projects in New Session

+Close Project

+##### Practice Quiz
+1.Question 1
+Which is NOT a way to create a new Project?

+Session > New Project &check;

+File > New Project

+Project toolbar > New Project

+2.Question 2

+What file extension do Projects in R use?

+.Rproj &check;

+.pRoject

+.R

+3.Question 3

+Creating a new project from scratch will NOT do which of the following?

+Initiate version control &check;

+Create a new folder

+Open a blank RStudio window

+#### Module 2 Quiz
+1.Question 1

+What does base R focus on?

+Mapping

+Statistical analysis &check;

+Artificial intelligence

+2.Question 2

+What is RStudio?

+A graphical user interface for R &check;

+Version control software

+A programming language

+3.Question 3

+What is the name of the quadrant in the bottom left corner of RStudio, in the default layout?

+History

+Plots

+Console &check;

+4.Question 4

+What command lists your R version, operating system, and loaded packages?

+versions()

+Sessioninfo()

+sessionInfo() &check;

+5.Question 5

+What file extension do Projects in R use?

+1 point

+.Rproj &check;

+.R

+.RPROJECT